memeller/vfrReaderNativeExtension/readme.md

 # vfr Rader Native Extension #

+### Latest changes:
+* Updated for iOS 6 (but also kept iOS 5 support)
+* Included localization strings for German, Polish and English
+* Includes a version for iOS simulator

+** important **

+* if you get any errors about missing functions during compilation of your app, please make sure that you are using latest air SDK
+* the example project does not include the Readme.pdf file, so it will not show you any file if you don't include your own pdf

+### About ###

 Use the alternative vfr Reader for viewing pdf files in Adobe AIR for iOS

 Original source - https://github.com/vfr/Reader, screens available at http://www.vfr.org/